 Falling into the comparison trap is one of the biggest reasons that homeschooling moms cry.

-4. Lack of Character in Our Kids can be challenging when homeschooling
+4. Realize lack of Character in Our Kids can be challenging when homeschooling

 Character is the foundation we need to lay before working on academics.
 If your child hasn’t learned the character trait of obedience or attentiveness, you aren’t going to get too far with teaching them.
 Nothing can ruin a homeschooling day faster than kids that don’t obey, have no initiative, and show no responsibility.

 When character issues are upsetting your home school days, take a break from the academics and focus on character for a few days.
-Remember to keep school in its proper place, and remember what your priorities are.
+Remember to keep the school in its proper place, and remember what your priorities are.
 Taking time to correct those character problems is much more important than the academic teaching.

 I think many, many homeschooling moms suffer with hormone issues, and find that those hormone imbalances can be very disruptive to homeschooling.